f5devcentral/f5-agility-labs-xc/docs/class7/module3/task1.rst

    |module3-vscode-cline-switch-to-act|

-3. Save files as Cline generates them.
+3. Save files as Cline generates them (If using **Auto-Approve** settings this will not require manual approval).

    As Cline completes each file update, VS Code will prompt you to save before it continues.